open-telemetry/semantic-conventions/docs/attributes-registry/thread.md

 ## Thread Attributes

+These attributes may be used for any operation to store information about a thread that started a span.

 | Attribute     | Type   | Description                                               | Examples | Stability                                                        |
 | ------------- | ------ | --------------------------------------------------------- | -------- | ---------------------------------------------------------------- |
 | `thread.id`   | int    | Current "managed" thread ID (as opposed to OS thread ID). | `42`     | ![Experimental](https://img.shields.io/badge/-experimental-blue) |